Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/index.md

 First of all, I appreciate your time in looking into this.
 Everyone's time is precious and thank you for spending it with me on this

-I think it best that this comes in a written manner because I do not want emotion in this discussion.
-I really appreciate our relationships and I do not want to hinder them.
-I also know that many answers will take a long time to answer correctly.
-These are truly just questions and do not affect how I feel about you
+Those closest to me are concerned that my faith questions happened without talking to someone in the church.
+They asked me to reach out to you.
+I think that the church deserves a chance to discuss my questions.
+I am willing to listen

 I want to be told that my questions are 'dumb' for lack of a better word.
 Staying a christian would be easier than leaving.
 I know that you may not believe this but it is true.
-My entire support system is in that fold and life it is so frustrating having to be the odd one out.
+My entire support system is in that fold and it is so frustrating having to be the odd one out.
 I want to have those deep conversations that we used to have without being so different in my views.
 I want to be told I am wrong

+I think it best that this comes in a written manner because I do not want emotion in this discussion.
+I really appreciate our relationships and I do not want to hinder them.
+I also know that many answers will take a long time to answer correctly.
+These are truly just questions and do not affect how I feel about you

 I also need to be straightforward though.
 I think that the core issue here is [human brain's inability to remove bias](https://github.com/Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/edit/main/docs/preface.md).
 The more I research the more I find to prove my theories.
 It is hard to live with believers, research is my outlet.
 I have seen apologist responses to these questions and they do not suffice.
 Generally they rely on causation equaling correlation.
 But that is not the case.
 I want answers that truly prove themselves, not 'what if' statements